Garrett-Productions/sockets_w_ciso/clientSideSockets.readme.md

     - At this point we have app.jsx decked out, we have two components, enterchat and Chat and we have our context component to capture our name var's in useContext through useRef() to share across app.
     - We have now learned how to unmount our socket, socket.off('chat-message') in a clean up fucntion within our callBack in chat.jsx.
     - We also passed our socket variable into our dependency array to update every time the socket receives a new user

+Now we need a component to display our chat messages and a form for our user to enter our chat messages
+- ChatCard and chatForm